menu

 Overview

 Ellison Bay is a tiny town located in the state of Wisconsin.
 With a population of 249 people and just one neighborhood, Ellison Bay is the 493rd largest community in Wisconsin.
-Ellison Bay has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Ellison Bay was built prior to World War II, making it one of the older and more historic towns in the country.

 Ellison Bay real estate is some of the most expensive in Wisconsin, although Ellison Bay house values don't compare to the most expensive real estate in the U.S.